-Emerging from years of isolation, large parts of Myanmar remain without access to safe water.
+Emerging from years of isolation, large parts of Myanmar remain without access to clean water.

-people in Myanmar don't have access to safe water.
+17.5 million people in Myanmar do not have clean water.

 Transitioning to democracy after years under military rule, Myanmar is fast becoming integrated into the global economy, though development is slowed by a lack of access to safe water, sanitation and hygiene.